brainy-minds/Jterator/README.md

 Developing Jterator
 ===================

-Modules can be written in virtually any programming language as long as such language can provide tools for working with *YAML* and *HDF5* data formats.
+Modules can be written in any programming language that provides libraries for for *YAML* and *HDF5* file formats.
 You are welcome to further extent the list of languages by writing additional APIs.